dieron/KC1/README.md

 - While armed:
   - Toggle CH3 or CH4 to switch modes.
   - In Air mode, clicking CH4 again returns both motors to neutral immediately for one cycle.
+  - In Normal mode, clicking CH3 again toggles Heading Hold.
+When turning ON, current heading is captured as the target.
 - Disarm:
   - Automatic on RC‑stale detection (see Failsafe), or power cycle.